mashakrot/3D_butterfly_animation/README.md

 ## Feautures
 👉 Real-time rendering of a 3D butterfly model.​

+👉 Used GSAP and Three.js for smooth transitions.

 👉 Smooth animations and responsive design.​

 👉 Interactive elements with hover and click effects.​